Michou Deli

-Delicatessen in Seattle, Washington, U.S.
+Defunct delicatessen in Seattle, Washington, U.S.

-Michou Deli is a delicatessen at Seattle's Pike Place Market, in the U.S. state of Washington.
+Michou Deli was a delicatessen at Seattle's Pike Place Market, in the U.S. state of Washington.
+It operated from 2001 to 2026.

 Description

-Michou Deli is a delicatessen between Le Panier and Piroshky Piroshky at Pike Place Market in Seattle's Central Waterfront district.
-The shop has sold bambaloni, beets, chicken enchiladas, paninis, pasta salad, orecchiette with pesto, sandwiches, soups, banana cake, and cornflake bars.
-Sandwiches include the ABBLT (a BLT plus apples and brie), the Tuscan Chicken, and the Sierra with roasted chicken, tomatoes, smoked Gouda cheese, red onion, arugula, and chipotle aioli.
+Michou Deli was a delicatessen between Le Panier and Piroshky Piroshky at Pike Place Market in Seattle's Central Waterfront district.
+The shop sold bambaloni, beets, chicken enchiladas, paninis, pasta salad, orecchiette with pesto, sandwiches, soups, banana cake, and cornflake bars.
+Sandwiches included the ABBLT (a BLT plus apples and brie), the Tuscan Chicken, and the Sierra with roasted chicken, tomatoes, smoked Gouda cheese, red onion, arugula, and chipotle aioli.
 In 2018, Seattle Metropolitan said, "Paninis and sides as eclectic as braised red cabbage with apples, arancini, Asian noodle salad, baklava, and kale Caesar salad, all lie arrayed in a long refrigerator case."

+History

+The deli opened in 2001 and closed in 2026.

 Reception

-Thrillist says the deli is "revered by locals for its speedy service even during peak lunch hours, and for the affordable price point -- a bargain, considering that everything at Michou is made from scratch with locally-sourced ingredients".
+Thrillist says the deli was "revered by locals for its speedy service even during peak lunch hours, and for the affordable price point -- a bargain, considering that everything at Michou is made from scratch with locally-sourced ingredients".
 The website's Bradley Foster included the roasted chicken sandwich in a 2016 list of "The Absolute Best Seattle Sandwiches for Under $7".